01303 840499

 Repeat Prescription Protocol

 Any client who has previously been seen at EVR may contact us for a repeat prescription BUT please do not leave your requests to the last minute.
-All prescriptions must be checked by the medical staff and in some cases may need to ordered in specially.
-Therefore please allow at least 48 hours (working days only) for each repeat prescription but please be assured that we will do our best to process them more speedily if we can realistically do so.
+All prescriptions must be checked by our busy vets, and in some cases medication may need to ordered in specially.
+Therefore please allow a minimum of 48 hours (working days only) for each repeat prescription but please be assured that we will do our best to process them more speedily if we can realistically do so.

 The following information will be required: